 I remember escaping to the backyard that summer and lying hidden under an arbor of grape vines my father tended.
 I watched the clouds drift by through the wide, fluttering leaves wondering what would happen to me, trying to understand the events churning around me.
 I was afraid, hurt and angry, but more than anything I was frustrated.
 Why?
 Why?
 I didn’t understand.

 Soon after, I recall a single clear moment in the fog of childhood memory that likely set the course of my life.
 I was in a bible study class with a group of children sitting on the floor.
 The young man teaching the class read bible passages and explained them to us.
 We went over the usual bible stories that introduce children to biblical principles of faith, obedience and morality.
 I was bored and distracted, paying little attention until the bible teacher started reading from Proverbs.
-I remember his white shirt and black tie of as he read about wisdom.
+I remember his white shirt and thin black tie as he read about wisdom.
 Reading Proverbs years later I recognized the passage.

 Get wisdom, get understanding: forget it not; neither decline from the words of my mouth.
 Forsake her not, and she shall preserve thee: love her, and she shall keep thee.
 Wisdom is the principal thing; therefore get wisdom: and with all thy getting get understanding.